1628 Strobel

 It was discovered on 11 September 1923, by German astronomer Karl Reinmuth at Heidelberg Observatory in southern Germany, and named after ARI-astronomer Willi Strobel.

 Classification and orbit

 Strobel orbits the Sun in the outer main-belt at a distance of 2.8–3.2 AU once every 5 years and 3 months (1,909 days).
 Its orbit has an eccentricity of 0.07 and an inclination of 19° with respect to the ecliptic.
-Strobels observation arc begins two nights after its official discovery observation at Heidelberg in 1923.
+Strobel's observation arc begins two nights after its official discovery observation at Heidelberg in 1923.

 Physical characteristics

 Strobel is a carbonaceous C-type asteroid.
 It is also classified as a P-type by WISE and as an X-type asteroid by Pan-STARRS.

 Rotation period

 American astronomer Richard Binzel obtained the first rotational lightcurve of Strobel in May 1984.
 It gave a rotation period of 11.80 hours with a brightness amplitude of 0.22 magnitude (U=2).
 In May 2005, photometric observations by French amateur astronomer Laurent Bernasconi gave a shorter period of 9.52 hours and a brightness change of 0.20 magnitude (U=2).